FS-2019-6, April 2019

 - is a representative of a direct-sales or in-home-sales company.

 - participates in sharing economy activities where they are not working as employees.

 Wage-earners and salaried employees can avoid estimated tax payments by having their employer withhold tax from their wages.
-To determine the right amount to withhold, use the Withholding Calculator, available on IRS.gov.
+To determine the right amount to withhold, use the Tax Withholding Estimator , available on IRS.gov.
 Then, based on its recommendations, they can use Form W-4, Employee’s Withholding Allowance Certificate, to tell their employer how much tax to withhold from their pay.
 Anyone can change their withholding any time during the year.

 When to pay estimated taxes